Ensembl/ensembl/CONTRIBUTING.md

 The Ensembl development team welcomes outside contributions, in fact we moved to Git to facilitate this.
 However, to ensure legibility for other users, we ask contributors to take a few moments to clean up their code, its comments, and its history before submitting a pull request.
 It takes a little bit of effort from everyone, but nobody likes to decipher cryptic comments, review commits overloaded with minor typesetting changes or re-trace the history of a file across fragmented commits.
 Together, let's keep Ensembl tidy!

 This guide covers how to contribute changes to an Ensembl project.
 Please do not create a pull request without reading this guide first.
+We also invite you to read our code of conduct (http://www.ensembl.org/info/about/code_of_conduct.html) before continuing.

 ## Quick Guide - Using Forks & Pull Requests